dzubenco/nexus-docker-test/README.md

 ![16.png](images/16.png)

-Then authenticated as docker-contributer user (password: qwe123) and pushed the image:
+Then authenticated as "docker-contributer" user (password: 123123123) and pushed the image:

 ![17.png](images/17.png)